Amonsiba/EE282/homework4.md

 **2. Use `minimap` to overlay reads**

->Requires srun 32 to have enough computing power to process code and put the terminal
+>Requires srun 32.
+This provides enough computing power to process the code.
->in the correct environment
+>Additionally, conda activate activates the necessary environment.
 >```
 >srun -c 32 -A ecoevo282 --pty --x11 bash -i
 >conda activate ee282
 >```
->Bash function - which uses bioawk, -c fastx notifies the program about the input type (fasta)
+>Bash function - which uses bioawk to print the sequence, along the the accumulative sequcence.
+>The END portion prints the final sumed sequenced.
+The data is then piped into the sort function
+>which causes it to be sorted reverse numeric.
+The gawk function then finds the
 >```
 >n50 () {
 >  bioawk -c fastx ' { print length($seq); n=n+length($seq); } END { print n; } ' $1 \